paralect/ship/doc/docs/deployment/kubernetes/aws.md

 ![Node Group Instance Configuration](/img/deployment/aws/node-group-instance-configuration.png)

-Now you need to configure node group in deployment script that we created on second screenshot.
+Now you need to configure the node group in the deployment script that we created on the second screenshot.
-Need to update `nodeGroup` value to `pool-app`.
+Need to update the `nodeGroup` value to `pool-app`.

 ```javascript title=deploy/script/src/config.js
 const config = {